about & contact

 2014 Publication The Non-Existent That Never Was: The Inconsistency of the Contemporary San-Space in Namibia, academic journal Lithuanian Ethnology 14[23] (LT)

-2009 Scenography and costumes for The Fight (Kova) based on F. Kafka’s novels, director Paulius Ignatavičius, Šiauliai Drama Theater (LT)
+2009 Scenography and costumes for The Fight based on F. Kafka’s novels, director Paulius Ignatavičius, Šiauliai Drama Theater (LT)

-Education: 2011 Vilnius Academy of Fine Arts, BFA in Scenography | 2015 University of Vienna, Cultural and Social Anthropology, international CREOLE program, MA degree | 2019 A.pass Brussels, Post-Master Degree in Artistic Research
+Education: 2011 Vilnius Academy of Fine Arts, BFA in Visual Arts and Scenography | 2015 University of Vienna, MA in Cultural and Social Anthropology, international CREOLE program | 2019 A.pass Brussels, Post-Master in Artistic Research | 2025 Hasselt University and PXL-MAD School of Arts, Ph.D. in Visual and Audiovisual Arts

 Born in 1987 in Vilnius